 Where and how you live may affect your physical and mental health.
 With NYC Care, you will have access to expert social workers and other care coordinators at NYC Health + Hospitals who offer support services.
 They can connect you with housing services, legal, financial, food and nutrition help.
 Speak with your primary care provider about the social support that NYC Care offers.

-Dental services is available to NYC Care members and other uninsured patients through NYC H+H Options (a free or discount payment plan to make health care services affordable).
+Dental services are available to NYC Care members and other uninsured patients through a sliding fee basis.

 Emergency care and hospital stays are available to NYC Care members and other uninsured patients through a sliding fee basis.

 NYC Care does not cover these services, but you may be able to get them at NYC Health + Hospitals:

 - Cosmetic surgeries – unless you need them for a medical reason

 - Skilled nursing or long-term acute care